Iranian Jews: Islamic Republic (1979–present)

-Current status in Iran
+Current status

 Iran's Jewish community is officially recognized as a religious minority group by the government, and, like the Zoroastrians and Christians, they are allocated one seat in the Iranian Parliament.
-Siamak Moreh Sedgh is the current Jewish member of the parliament, replacing Maurice Motamed in the 2008 election.
+Homayoun Sameh is the current Jewish member of the parliament, replacing Siamak Moreh Sedgh in the 2020 election.
 In 2000, former Jewish MP Manuchehr Eliasi estimated that at that time there were still 60,000–85,000 Jews in Iran; most other sources put the figure at 25,000.
-In 2011 the Jewish population numbered 8,756 In 2016 Jewish population numbered 9,826.
-In 2019 the Jewish Population numbered 8,300 and they constitute 0.01% of Iranian population, a number confirmed by Sergio DellaPergola, a leading Jewish demographer.
+In 2011 the Jewish population numbered 8,756.
+In 2016 Jewish population numbered 9,826.
+In 2019 the Jewish Population numbered 8,300 and they constitute 0.01% of Iranian population, a number claimed in 2017 by Sergio DellaPergola, a leading Jewish demographer.

 Iranian Jews have their own newspaper (called "Ofogh-e-Bina") with Jewish scholars performing Judaic research at Tehran's "Central Library of Jewish Association".
 The Dr. Sapir Jewish Hospital is Iran's largest charity hospital of any religious minority community in the country; however, most of its patients and staff are Muslim.

 Chief Rabbi Yousef Hamadani Cohen was the spiritual leader for the Jewish community of Iran from 1994 to 2007, when he was succeeded by Mashallah Golestani-Nejad.
-In August 2000, Chief Rabbi Cohen met with Iranian President Mohammad Khatami for the first time.
-In 2003, Chief Rabbi Cohen and Maurice Motamed met with President Khatami at Yusef Abad Synagogue, which was the first time a President of Iran had visited a synagogue since the Islamic Revolution.
+In August 2000, Cohen met with Iranian President Mohammad Khatami for the first time.
+In 2003, Cohen and Motamed met with Khatami at Yusef Abad Synagogue, which was the first time a President of Iran had visited a synagogue since the Islamic Revolution.
 Haroun Yashayaei is the chairman of the Jewish Committee of Tehran and leader of Iran's Jewish community.
-On January 26, 2007, Yashayaei's letter to President Mahmoud Ahmadinejad concerning his Holocaust denial comments brought about worldwide media attention.
+On 26 January 2007, Yashayaei's letter to President Mahmoud Ahmadinejad concerning his Holocaust denial comments brought about worldwide media attention.

 The Jews of Iran have been best known for certain occupations like making gold jewelry and dealing in antiques, textiles and carpets.

-Conditions
+Societal environment

-Jews are conscripted into the Iranian Armed Forces like all Iranian citizens.
+Iranian Jewish men are conscripted into the Iranian Armed Forces like all Iranian men.
 Many Iranian Jews fought during the Iran–Iraq War (1980–1988) as drafted soldiers, and about 15 were killed.

-Most Iranian Jews say that they view Iran as their home and are allowed to practice Judaism freely, but there is suspicion and fear too.
+An Israeli news outlet, Israel Hayom, reported that Iranian Jews in Israel say that they viewed Iran as their home and were allowed to practice Judaism freely, but that there was suspicion and fear too.

-They generally hold pro-Iranian stances and refuse to go up to Israel.

-Contacts with Jews outside Iran
+Following the assassination of Qassem Soleimani, the head rabbi of Iran, Yehuda Gerami, visited the family of Soleimani and issued anti-Israel statements.
+He later discussed the matter with an American audience, saying that Israel's attacks on Soleimani had stoked tensions in the Jewish community in Iran, and he felt the need to take public action to de-escalate the situation.
+He is reported to have said that the Iranian Jewish community prefers to avoid such political entanglements.
+On 31 July 2024, the Tehran Central Jewish committee issued a statement condemning the assassination of Hamas leader Ismail Haniyeh and called for an Iranian response.